 Children, youth, and families are an integral part of our ministry at Grace.
 Read below for more on our Christian education and seasonal gatherings for families!

-All offerings for children and youth follow our Child Protection Policy; all staff and volunteers have been background checked.
+All offerings for children and youth follow our Child Protection Policy; all staff and volunteers have been background checked and fully vaccinated against Covid-19.
 Contact Pastor Katie (703-451-2900 x3) for more information about any of our Christian formation activities.

 CHILDREN'S SUNDAY SCHOOL (PreK-5th Grade)